Starter kit: Co-creation in Global Health

 • Jacqueline Gonzales, Admin officer

 Early prototypes were created in summer 2025 and shared in an online feedback session.
 The Global User Panel members provided input on priority topics, real-world use cases, and preferred learning formats, which were reviewed and integrated into the design of the starter kit.
-Selected panel members were also consulted and interviewed for the films
+Selected panel members were also consulted and interviewed for the films.

 • Akinjiola Opeyemi